Rule-based Generation of de Bruijn Sequences: Memory and Learning: Characterization of de Bruijn Rules

 \begin{itemize}

-\item \textbf{Boundary Conditions:} The binary representations of de Bruijn rules must start with $0$ and end with $1$.
-This condition arises from the convention in rule ordering, which arranges input strings from the highest binary value ($11\ldots11$) to the lowest ($00\ldots00$), and from the necessity to avoid fixed points (e.g., if $R(11\ldots11) = 1$, the sequence remains constant).
+\item {{Boundary Conditions:}} The binary representations of de Bruijn rules must start with $0$ and end with $1$.
+This condition arises from the convention in rule ordering, which arranges input strings from the highest binary value ($11\ldots11$) to the lowest ($00\ldots00$) and from the necessity to avoid fixed points (e.g., if $R(11\ldots11) = 1$, the sequence remains constant).
 This constraint immediately reduces the number of candidate rules by a factor of 4.
-For example, for $\mu = 4$, the number of potentially valid rules is reduced from $2^{2^4} = 65536$ to $16384$.
+For example, for $\mu = 4$, the number of potentially valid rules is reduced from $2^{2^4}$ = 65,536 to 16,384.

-\item \textbf{Symmetry and Parity:} The binary representations of de Bruijn rules are symmetric with respect to their midpoint, such that each half is the complement of the other.
+\item {{Symmetry and Parity:}} The binary representations of de Bruijn rules are symmetric with respect to their midpoint, such that each half is the complement of the other.
 This symmetry ensures parity: the number of $0$s equals the number of $1$s, although the balance may be broken within each half.
-Under this constraint, valid de Bruijn rules correspond to multiples of certain numbers derived from sequences of Evil Odd numbers \citep{A129771}, multiplied by factors denoted as $\phi(\mu)$.
+Under this constraint, valid de Bruijn rules correspond to multiples of certain Numbers derived from sequences of Evil Odd numbers \citep{A129771}, multiplied by factors denoted as $\phi(\mu)$ (see Appendix \ref{App1}).
+Let $R_{\mu}$ be a rule for a given $\mu$.
+Then,

-For instance, if we denote the \textit{Evil Odd Numbers}, i.e., an odd number whose binary representation contains an even number of $1$, for each $\mu$ as $R(\mu)_k$, being $k=1,2,\ldots,C(\mu)$, we get: